 Arkansas has incorporated some of the federal prohibitions as state offenses.
 Arkansas prohibits any person from owning or possessing any firearm if he or she has been:

 - Convicted of a felony (including cases where the sentence is suspended or the defendant is placed on probation) unless the case was dismissed or expunged or the person was subsequently granted a pardon explicitly restoring the ability to possess a firearm.
 Arkansas also follows federal law in exempting from the felony prohibition, people convicted of antitrust violations, unfair trade practices, restraints of trade, or other similar offenses relating to the regulation of business practices;1

 - Adjudicated mentally ill; or

-Arkansas law also grants the governor the authority to restore the right of a convicted felon or an adjudicated delinquent to possess a firearm under state law, without granting a pardon, upon recommendation of the chief law enforcement officer in the jurisdiction where the person resides, so long as the underlying felony or delinquency adjudication did not involve the use of a weapon and occurred more than eight years previous.
+Arkansas law also grants the governor the authority to restore the right of person who has been convicted of a felony or adjudicated delinquent to possess a firearm under state law, without granting a pardon, upon recommendation of the chief law enforcement officer in the jurisdiction where the person resides, so long as the underlying felony or delinquency adjudication did not involve the use of a weapon and occurred more than eight years previous.
 (Note that federal law may still prohibit the person from possessing firearms.)

 For information on the background check process used to enforce these provisions, see the Arkansas Background Checks section.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact

 - Ark.
 Code Ann. § 5-73-103(a), (b).